matt-elliott/rock-paper-scissors-challenge/README.md

 There is also a `style-guide.md` file, which contains the information you'll need, such as color palette and fonts.

-## Submission
-Fork this repository and send us a pull request.
-We'll review it and get back to you.

 **Have fun building!** 🚀